larsvansoest/larsvansoest.github.io/_posts/2021-12-08-creating-a-dev-blog.md

 1. With the project selected, type `storage` in the search bar and click on *Cloud Storage* and *Create Bucket*.

-2. Enter a name for your bucket, and select the desired region(s).
+2. Enter a name for your bucket and select the desired region(s).
 Leave the rest of the options as default.
 Click *Create*.

 3. Now, we set the bucket to public.
 In the bucket details view, click *Permissions* and, click *Add*.
 Add `allUsers` as principals and select the role `Storage Object Viewer`.
 When prompted, click *Allow Public Access*.